U.S. officials talk down coronavirus market panic, tout economic strength

 Trump, seeking re-election on Nov.
 3, has pressed his view that the risk to the American people from the virus remains “very low” even as he has faced Democratic criticism that his administration had bungled its response to the outbreak.

-When asked on the “Fox News Sunday” program if the American people are over-reacting to the current threat, U.S. Health and Human Services Secretary Alex Azar responded, “Yes, absolutely.”
+When asked on the “Fox News Sunday” programme if the American people are over-reacting to the current threat, U.S. Health and Human Services Secretary Alex Azar responded, “Yes, absolutely.”

 “Global markets ... should calm down and try to see the reality,” he said.